fotonauts/fwissr/README.md

 Create a custom source
 ======================

-Currently `Fwissr::Source::File` and `Fwissr::Source::Mongodb` are the two kinds of possible registry sources, but you can define your own source
+Currently `Fwissr::Source::File` and `Fwissr::Source::Mongodb` are the two kinds of possible registry sources, but you can define your own source:

 ```ruby